Contending For The Faith

 Yet, these people blatantly

-This is openly and publically claiming that the Lord Jesus lied - but doing it in a religious, socially acceptable way.
+This is openly and publically claiming that the Lord Jesus lied - yet doing it in a religious, socially acceptable way.
 Most evade these issues by saying something like ...
-“Well, my church interprets this a different way - and that’s what I choose to believe”.
+“Well, my church interprets Christ's statement a different way - and that’s what I choose to believe”.
 Or ...
-“Yes, I understand what you are saying, but this is what I believe ...”
-One disturbing response came from a Sunday School teacher who said;
+“Yes, I understand what Jesus said, but this is what I believe ...”.

 “I’ve always believed it my way,